colemarkham/remote-launch/README.md

 My arguments are first and are as follows:

-    -h - the IP address of the host as seen from the Docker container -t hostPath:dockerPath - used to translate host paths to docker paths
+    -h ip - the IP address of the host as seen from the Docker container -t hostPath:dockerPath - used to translate host paths to docker paths

 The IP address is important since Eclipse starts up and expects the JRE to connect to it.
 Now if you